Gfuen/Checklist/Interview/DNS.md

 Select and check the IPv4 options and click the properties option under that Type in Preferred DNS Server IP address under General tab Click OK

+## Does TLS use asymmetric or symmetric encryption

+SSL/TLS uses RSA Asymmetric Encryption Algorithm to establish a secure client-server session Symmetric Encryption Algorithm to exchange information securely over the established secured session (also called as “SSL Handshake”) between server and client.

+In Asymmetric Encryption Algorithm, the sender needs Public key to encrypt the message and the receiver need Private Key to decrypt the message.
+In Symmetric Encryption Algorithm, Both sender and receiver need single Symmetric session key to encrypt and decrypt data